-The Centre for Intelligent Systems and their Applications (CISA) studies computer systems that can emulate (and sometime, surpass) human cognition, communicate and collaborate with humans, and support collaboration between humans and machines.
+The Centre for Intelligent Systems and their Applications (CISA) is a small but dynamic community of researchers interested in computer systems that can reproduce or complement human abilities, work with people, and support collaboration between humans.

 We have an international track record in addressing real-world problems in healthcare, scientific collaboration, social computing, emergency systems, transportation, engineering, aerospace and others.